 What are logical reasoning tests?

-Logical reasoning tests are a broad group of aptitude tests which test candidate’s problem solving ability.
+Logical reasoning tests measure a candidate’s problem solving ability.
+They assess the ability to come to conclusions based on logic.
+You are presented with a series of shapes and are required to find patterns and rules to help you find the correct answer.
 These tests may be encountered for any position at any level of recruitment, but they may be particularly common when recruiting for positions which require significant problem solving ability or higher use of logic.

 Here are screenshots of our logical reasoning tests:

 How AssessmentDay can help with logical reasoning tests

 AssessmentDay offer numerous types of logical reasoning test which can help you perform to your best in the real thing.
 Practising logical reasoning tests is an ideal method of preparation as it allows you to learn from your mistakes, improving performance with every practice trial.
 Similarly experiencing time limits, the test layout and the overall test experience can help ease worries and anxieties about the test by familiarising yourself with them.
 It goes without saying that a candidate that has undertaken a logical reasoning test numerous times and seen their prior mistakes, and learned from them will be less nervous than a first time test candidate.

 Free example logical reasoning tests